 The immune connection

-Psoriasis is actually an autoimmune disease.
+Psoriasis is actually an autoimmune diseaseYour body’s immune system protects you from disease and infection, but if you have an autoimmune disease your immune system attacks healthy cells in your….
 As with any autoimmune disorder, the body’s normal defence mechanism goes haywire and cells begin to behave differently.
 With psoriasis, this causes a surge in immune cells and chemicals that cause inflammation, which then alter skin cell reproduction and differentiation.
 This causes the rate of skin cell replication to dramatically increase, and thicker patches of skin form where new cells build up faster than old skin cells are shed.

 The knock-on effect on the gut